If you have a comment, compliment or complaint, we want your feedback

 If you’re not happy, you can complain to the Head of Service, Director or Service Manager of the department concerned who will follow the same process outlined above.

-If you’re still not satisfied with our response, you can ask the Local Government Ombudsman to look into you complaint.
+If you’re still not satisfied with our response, you can ask the Local Government and Social Care Ombudsman to look into your complaint.

 Our complaints policy